You have read this article christmas

 The astoundingly productive Helen Dardik has posted another freebie for us: printable holiday gift tags.
 Featuring her delightful illustrations, they're available right here on her site.

-You have read this article christmas / downloads / printable with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/printable-christmas-gift-tags.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/printable-christmas-gift-tags.html.
 Thanks!

 DIY striped paper ornament